DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-reports/vertical-reports.md

 ---
-title: Create a Vertical Report
+title: Vertical Reports
 author: Anna Vekhina
 ---
-# Create a Vertical Report
+# Vertical Reports

 This tutorial describes how to use vertical bands to create a report where record fields are arranged vertically and data records are printed horizontally.